dwave-examples/feature-selection-cqm/README.md

 - `num_features`: the number of features to select
 - `redund_val`: used to determine factor applied to redundancy terms
+  - 0: features will be selected as to minimize the redundancy without any consideration to quality
+  - 1: places the maximum weight on the quality of the features

 ### Variables
 - `x_i`: binary variable that shows if feature `i` is selected